AlienBat83/Git-Example-For-Test-/Readme.txt

 # This section will be used to solve a merging conflict ( Vs Code )
 # This text is used for conflict (Browser)

+# The conflict was solved by these Steps
+   1. You make a change in the remote repository and commit it.
+    2. You make another change in the local repository and commit it.
+     3. The conflict : Both changes are not the same.
+      4. You use the commmand git fetch linkOrRemote_Name Branch_name
+       5. You use the command git merge linkOrRemote_Name/Branch_name
+        6. Both changes are now added in the file editor under 2 names *(Current Change (Local) )* *(Incoming Change (Remote) )*
+         7. Choose the changes you want.
+          8. Add the file and commit it.